bsdahl/csm20final/README.md

 	</tr>
 </table>

-###flightMap.h
+###flightMap.h & Dijkstra's algorithm

-*flightMap* class inherits from *Graph* class.
-The class was created to implement Dijkstra's algorithm to find the shortest path between two vertices(cities) whilst maintaining data independence of the class *Graph*.
+*flightMap* class was created to implement Dijkstra's algorithm.
+The goal was to maintain the data independence of the *graph* class and have the *flightMap* class inherit from *graph* class to expand on that needed functionality.
+We found that Dijkstra's algorithm was the best option for finding the shortest path between two cities (vertices), since the algorithm will find the shortest path between the source vertex and all other vertices.
+Furthermore, since only the shortest distance between the origin vertex and the destination vertex is desired, the algorithm was modified to terminate as soon as it found the destination vertex.

+*flightMap* class inherits from *graph* class

 <table>
 	<tr>